poezio/poezio/doc/source/dev/contributing.rst

 -----------

-We don’t have a strict set of conventions, but you should respect PEP8 mostly (e.g. 4 spaces, class names in CamelCase and methods lowercased with underscores) except if it means less-readable code (80 chars is often a hassle, and if you look inside poezio you’ll see lots of long lines, mostly because of strings).
+We don’t have a strict set of conventions, but you should respect PEP8 mostly (e.g. 4 spaces, class names in CamelCase and methods lowercase with underscores) except if it means less-readable code (80 chars is often a hassle, and if you look inside poezio you’ll see lots of long lines, mostly because of strings).